Keith Ellison: Allegations of domestic abuse

-Tenure

-George Floyd case
+Prosecuting George Floyd's murderer

 On May 31, 2020, Ellison accepted Minnesota governor Tim Walz's request that he take over as special prosecutor in the Derek Chauvin case.
 Three days later, Ellison's office charged Derek Chauvin, the officer who knelt on Floyd's neck, with second-degree murder, a more serious charge than Hennepin County attorney Mike Freeman's original charges of third-degree murder and second-degree manslaughter.
 Ellison also charged the other three officers at the scene, whom Freeman's office had not originally charged, with aiding and abetting second-degree murder and manslaughter.
 Freeman and trial lawyers Steve Schleicher, Jerry Blackwell and Matthew Frank were among those who served on Ellison's prosecution team.
 Chauvin was convicted on all three counts on April 20, 2021.
 Ellison's management of the prosecution won him praise from progressives, and led to speculation that he would seek a higher office.

+Protecting children and teenagers

+Fighting vaping companies targeting youth

+On December 4, 2019, Ellison sued e-cigarette company JUUL, alleging that it had violated multiple state consumer-protection laws by designing its products and advertisements to appeal to children and teenagers in an attempt to addict young users.
+The lawsuit went to trial on March 28, 2023.
+Minnesota was the first state to take a lawsuit against JUUL to trial.
+Ellison began the opening argument by saying, "JUUL and [parent company] Altria hooked Minnesotan children on e-cigarettes—so they could make money."
+The suit was settled on April 17, 2023, with JUUL agreeing to pay the state $60.5 million, which went to programs designed to reduce youth vaping.
+Ellison said at the time that bringing JUUL to trial resulted in Minnesota receiving the largest settlement per capita of any state.

+On January 15, 2025, Ellison sued High Light Vapes, a company that manufactures vapes designed to look like highlighters so teenagers can more easily conceal them.
+On April 10, he announced that High Light Vapes was banned from doing business in Minnesota.